wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

 because you can reuse prompts across multiple use cases in your application or across applications.

-When the prompt is rendered, the prompt is sent to the LLM provider.
+When the prompt is rendered, it is sent to the LLM provider.
 In [#s](#llmops-rate-limits) we discussed that sometimes the LLM provider may not be available, or you may have run out of quota.
 Semantic Kernel makes sure to handle these failure modes for you as much as possible.

 When the response comes back from the LLM, we need to process it.
-The monitoring data we discussed in section [#s](#llmops-monitoring) is automatically generated for you so you can export it through tools like Application Insights or OpenTelemetry.
+The monitoring data we discussed in [#s](#llmops-monitoring) is automatically generated for you so you can export it through tools like Application Insights or OpenTelemetry.

 Ultimately, the result of a prompt execution is returned to you.
 Depending on what you